2491-NoMythic/docusaurus/blog/2022-12-01-Decemberobotics.md

 ---

 It's week 7 of TEST, and the deadline is closing in.
-Ben and I spent practice working on a subsytem for Griffins called Thomas, and there is not a good way to explain what that is.
+Yours Truly™ and I spent practice working on a subsytem for Griffins called Thomas, and there is not a good way to explain what that is.
 We also spent a lot of time struggling with imports.
 We can't wait to start testing on the Robot.
 BUILD.

 Quinn finished the Torbs code.
 He also spent time creating a slideshow to map out the PS4 buttons.